GDQuest/website/content/docs/guidelines/best-practices/checklist/index.md

     - [ ] The title includes search words for the problem I'm solving
     - [ ] The introductory sentences do explain the problem or topic
     - [ ] I showed the result in a screenshot or video clip
-    - [ ] The list of learning is complete and in logical order
+    - [ ] The list of learnings is complete and in logical order
     - [ ] I did not forget any important prerequisites
     - [ ] I did follow the sentence or short paragraph in which I explained how I will tackle the problem